pacphi/cloudfoundry-with-vault-demo/README.md

 A policy named `cf-<instance_id>` is also created for this service instance which grants read-only access to `cf/<organization_id>/*`, read-write access to `cf/<space_id>/*` and full access to `cf/<instance_id>/*`

-21. Create a service key: (This failed in Swisscom's CloudFoundry)
+21. Create a service key

+> (This failed in Swisscom's Cloud Foundry)

 ```bash
 cf create-service-key my-vault-service my-vault-service-key